yugabyte/yugabyte-db/docs/content/latest/secure/encryption-at-rest.md

 ### Step 1.
 Create encryption key

-First, we will generate the universe key data.
+First, you will generate the universe key data.
 This data can have length 32, 40, or 48.
 Larger keys are slightly more secure with slightly worse performance.
 Run the following on your local filesystem.